Only 594 pages left on your journey to becoming a rock star!

 1. Develop your own sound and style

-If you take a look at all of the most successful artists from the 1950s to the 1990s, then you’ll notice that they were all quite UNIQUE.
+If you take a look at all of the most successful artists from the 1950s to the 1990s, then you’ll notice that they were all quite unique.
+They not only had their own visual style, but they also had their very unique sound.

 The Rolling Stones didn’t sound like the Beatles, Queen didn’t sound like Led Zeppelin, and U2 didn’t sound like Depeche Mode.
 Sam Cooke didn’t sound like James Brown, Aretha Franklin didn’t sound like Dusty Springfield, and Michael Jackson didn’t sound like Bruce Springsteen.
-This list could go on forever.
+This list could go on forever of course.

 If you listen to today’s music, then you’ll notice that almost everything in the Top 40 basically sounds the same.
 And, most importantly, there is nothing really crazy, special, outstanding, or revolutionary anymore.
 Even Miley Cyrus is not really crazy – she may be embarrassing, but that doesn’t make her special in a way Jimi Hendrix, David Bowie, or Pink Floyd were special for example.